Upgrading to JasperReports Version 7

 Background

-In BBj 25.00 and higher, the BBJasper utility continues to use JasperReports Library 6, with a pathway to preview JasperReports Library 7.
-Please be aware that for the next major release in 2026, BBj 26.00, the BBJasper utility will only use JasperReports 7 because Jaspersoft typically only offers two-year long-term support for each version.
+In BBj 25.xx, the BBJasper utility continues to use JasperReports Version 6, but provides a way to preview JasperReports Version 7.
+Please be aware that for BBj 26.00 and higher, the BBJasper utility only uses JasperReports 7 because Jaspersoft typically only offers two-year long-term support for each version.

-Since JasperReports 7 is not backward compatible, this document serves as a starting point for developers to upgrade and test reports before the release of BBj 26.00.
+Since JasperReports 7 is, by design, not backward-compatible, this document serves as a guide for developers to upgrade and test reports in BBj 25.xx before upgrading to BBj 26.00.

 JasperReports 7 is not backward compatible, so resave and recompile all reports with Jaspersoft Studio 7, both .jrxml (source) and .jasper (compiled).
 Download Jaspersoft Studio 7 from the Jaspersoft community edition page.
-To prevent conflicts, match the version of Jaspersoft Studio with the downloaded jasperreport-javaflow JAR.
+Be aware that one needs to register in order to complete the download.
+To prevent conflicts, match the version of Jaspersoft Studio with the jasperreports-javaflow JAR package that you download in the next step.
+If you’re on BBj 26 or higher, it ships with the necessary JARS but you should match the version of Jaspersoft Studio to the version of the JasperReports Library Javaflow 7 JARs bundled with BBj 26.xx

 Download JARs